The Earle M. Jorgensen Laboratory

 The most sustainable structure you can build is the one you already have.
 Caltech and its partners were able to reuse or recycle over 90% of the materials removed from the original building.
 Everything from concrete and re-bar to even the office furniture was recycled.
 Not a single detail was overlooked and the construction team even placed sandbags around the perimeter of the site to keep debris out of storm drains.

-Sustainability at Caltech aims to enhance Caltech's core mission of research and education by reducing Caltech's environmental impact and promoting stewardship within the Caltech community.
-Learn more about sustainability at Caltech and read Caltech's inagural Sustainability Report (2012).
+Campus Sustainability aims to enhance Caltech's core mission of research and education by reducing Caltech's environmental impact and promoting stewardship within the Caltech community.
+Visit their site to learn more about Caltech’s actions and progress towards creating a sustainable future for our campus and our world.